Phenomenology of a vector-field-induced (and possibly parity breaking) compensated isocurvature perturbation

 Following the same reasoning that led to Eq.~(\ref{eqn:noisepowerspectrum}), we find that the noise for ${\bf A}({\bf K})$ obtained with a galaxy survey will be

 The additional factor of two in the denominator is there to account for double counting of equivalent ${\bf k}$-${\bf k}'$ pairs.

 The detection threshold $3\sigma_{\mathcal{A}}$ is plotted in Fig.~\ref{fig:fig2} for $n=-6$ and for three different choices of the cutoff; the results for $n=-5$, $n=-7$ are similar.
 The DESI$\times$S4 configuration is not enough to achieve detection for the cases considered; however, depending on the cutoff scale of the vector-field power spectrum, a factor-of-ten improvement in the kSZ reconstruction noise may allow detection.
-For the galaxy-galaxy estimator, DESI is not sufficient, but SPHEREx~\cite{SPHEREx:2014bgr} or MegaMapper~\cite{Schlegel:2019eqc} can do nearly as well as kSZ tomography for $k_{\rm cut}=10^{-3} \ h/{\rm Mpc}$ and up to an order of magnitude better for $k_{\rm cut}=10^{-2} \ h/{\rm Mpc}$.
-We also note that our estimate of the maximum CIP amplitude ${\cal A}$ consistent with the CMB is an estimate and might turn out to be a bit higher.
+For the galaxy-galaxy estimator, DESI is not sufficient, but SPHEREx~\cite{SPHEREx:2014bgr} or MegaMapper~\cite{Schlegel:2019eqc} might perform nearly as well as kSZ tomography for $k_{\rm cut}=10^{-3} \ h/{\rm Mpc}$ and up to an order of magnitude better for $k_{\rm cut}=10^{-2} \ h/{\rm Mpc}$.
+Here we took the maximum CIP amplitude ${\cal A}$ to be consistent with CMB bounds as an estimate, but the actual value might turn out to be a bit higher or lower.

 Given the timescales of the projects considered (SPHEREx is coming online soon), the prospects to soon seek the signatures of this model are better for galaxy surveys.
 However, these vector-induced correlations in a galaxy survey, if detected, would not signal detection of CIPs.
 This galaxy correlation does not indicate unambiguously a spatially varying baryon-to-dark-matter ratio, as it probes only the galaxy distribution, not the dark-matter distribution.
 That would require a signal to be seen in kSZ tomography \cite{Kumar:2022bly}.